 The archers on-foot are the cheapest units of the Dark Revellers.
 Even the leader is one of the cheapest leaders around.

-The weapon profile is identical to the Blissbarb Seekers, including the High Tempter, making the only difference between the two units the lower Wounds (16 and 8 respectively), Movement (5″ instead of 10″) and the fact not being Mounted they can go anywhere they please.
+The weapon profile is similar to the Blissbarb Seekers, with 1 less attack, exactly as for the High Tempter, making the only difference between the two units the lower Wounds (12 and 8 respectively), Movement (5″ instead of 10″) and the fact not being Mounted they can go anywhere they please.

-They also share the same ability Volley of the Tearing Blades that increases the number of ranged attacks for one action.
-It does require a high Triple to be of any use, the same Triple that could be used by a Shardspeaker or a Lord of Pain for their abilities.
+They also share the same ability Volley of the Tearing Blades that increases the number of ranged attacks for one action by 2 and the Strength by 1 if there’s a nearby Blissbrew Homonculus.

 Archers are definitely an interesting option and worth their cost more in comparison to the cavalry counterpart allowing you to have few of them to cover the gaps in your roster.